 However, the bill does not remove the requirement in s.
 473.308, F.S., that an applicant demonstrate "good moral character" after successfully completing the licensure exam.
-It appears that an applicant will have to demonstrate good moral character both before they take the licensure exam and after successfully passing the exam but before being licensed.
-The earlier requirement to demonstrate good moral character may make the later requirement redundant, or may expedite the second demonstration if it is still necessary.
+It appears that before being licensed, an applicant will have to demonstrate good moral character both before and after successfully passing the licensure exam.
+The earlier requirement to demonstrate good moral character may make the later requirement redundant or may expedite the Board's decision as to the second demonstration.